List of UConn Huskies softball seasons

 This is a list of UConn Huskies softball seasons.
 The UConn Huskies softball program is a college softball team that represents the University of Connecticut in the Big East Conference of the National Collegiate Athletic Association.

-The Huskies have won six conference regular season championships, eight conference tournaments, and have appeared in the NCAA Division I softball tournament eight times, advancing to the Women's College World Series in 1993.
+The Huskies have won eight conference regular season championships, ten conference tournaments, and have appeared in the NCAA Division I softball tournament ten times, advancing to the Women's College World Series in 1993.